harryxu/dserver/data/puppet/modules/apache/README.md

 Sets [PassengerPreStart](https://www.phusionpassenger.com/documentation/Users%20guide%20Apache.html#PassengerPreStart), the URL of the application if pre-starting is required.

+#####`php_flags & values`

+Allows per-vhost setting [`php_value`s or `php_flag`s](http://php.net/manual/en/configuration.changes.php).
+These flags or values can be overwritten by a user or an application.
+Defaults to '{}'.

 #####`php_admin_flags & values`

 Allows per-vhost setting [`php_admin_value`s or `php_admin_flag`s](http://php.net/manual/en/configuration.changes.php).
 These flags or values cannot be overwritten by a user or an application.
-Defaults to '[]'.
+Defaults to '{}'.

 #####`port`

 Sets the port the host is configured on.
 The module's defaults ensure the host listens on port 80 for non-SSL vhosts and port 443 for SSL vhosts.
 The host only listens on the port set in this parameter.

 #####`priority`